pmean/build-website/text/05/CriticalThinking.md

 developing recognition in the 1950s and 1960s that cigarette smoking causes cancer.
 This body of research is summarized well in Gail 1996.
 The research studies that identified a link between smoking and cancer were not perfect.
-You couldn\'t use randomized trials and you couldn\'t use blinding and you couldn\'t use a host of other research methods that would make these studies more rigorous.
-There were animal studies, but the nitpickers pointed out that you can\'t always extrapolate from animals to humans.
-There were far higher rates of smoking in cancer patients than among controls, but the nitpickers pointed out that these were retrospective studies and people didn\'t always remember things accurately or report them truthfully.
+You couldn't use randomized trials and you couldn't use blinding and you couldn't use a host of other research methods that would make these studies more rigorous.
+There were animal studies, but the nitpickers pointed out that you can't always extrapolate from animals to humans.
+There were far higher rates of smoking in cancer patients than among controls, but the nitpickers pointed out that these were retrospective studies and people didn't always remember things accurately or report them truthfully.
 Prospective studies were harder to do, but when these also showed a link between smoking and cancer, the nitpickers had another counterargument.
 They pointed out that people who